Miles joins Baker Institute's Center for Energy Studies

-HOUSTON - (Feb.
-17, 2020) - Steven Miles, an attorney who has spent 35 years focusing on natural gas, electric power and renewable energy, has been named a nonresident fellow in the Center for Energy Studies at Rice University's Baker Institute for Public Policy, the institute announced today.
+Steven Miles, an attorney who has spent 35 years focusing on natural gas, electric power and renewable energy, has been named a nonresident fellow in the Center for Energy Studies at Rice University's Baker Institute for Public Policy, the institute announced.

 Miles, who is based in Washington, D.C., serves as senior counsel at Baker Botts LLP, where he headed the LNG team for much of his career.
 While a partner at Baker Botts, he chaired the firm's Energy Sector Committee and served for six years on the Executive Committee.